Camp 4 Campground

 The Yosemite Guide contains information about camping, trip planning, activities, scheduled events, and hours of operations for different facilities and services.

 - Denotes which shuttle stop when you see this icon.

 Camp 4 is a first come first served walk-in campground.
-You must register with a ranger to occupy a site at Camp 4.
+You must register with a ranger to occupy a site at the campground.
 Camp 4 fills quickly each morning when the check in kiosk opens around 8:30.
-The ranger assigned to camp 4 will begin checking people in that are already standing in line, many of which have been in line for a while.
+The ranger assigned to camp 4 campground will begin checking people in that are already standing in line, many of which have been in line for a while.
 Often, the campground will fill up before everyone in line has been registered.
 There are 35 campsites that will each hold 6 people.
 The ranger will assign a campsite to those in line and some parties may be assigned to different campsites so be prepared for that.
 Also, Camp 4 is filled on a person by person basis, so the ranger will only check in people who are present.